Oppositional Defiant Disorder and Conduct Disorder

 Management Strategies

-The common principles underlying effective treatment of ODD and CD are as follows: (1) engage the family, (2) select the treatment and who should deliver it, (3) develop strengths, (4) treat comorbid conditions, (5) promote social and scholastic learning, (6) follow recommended guidelines for the chosen intervention(s), and (7) treat the child in their natural habitat.
+The common principles underlying effective treatment of ODD and CD are as follows: (1) engage the family, (2) select the treatment and who should deliver it, (3) develop strengths, (4) treat comorbid conditions, (5) promote social and scholastic learning, (6) follow recommended guidelines for the chosen intervention(s), and (7) treat the child in their natural environment.

 Clinical Pearl: The PCP's Role